SocietyForArtisticResearch/texteditor-elm/README.md

 - What to do when people are logged out
 - Server problem when exporting?
 - When a large document is imported, there is a timeout from the server.
 Perhaps a size limit is necessary?
-- Table of contents is not displayed in "contents" menu of exposition.

 Casper: